isomerpages/mlaw-corp/_realign/2-process-Renegotiation.md

 **The timeline for service is a hard deadline.** If you do not serve the Notice of Negotiation with the relevant supporting documents on the relevant parties by 26 February 2021, you will not be able to obtain relief under the Framework.

-**2. My contract was terminated by the Other Party on or after 2 November 2020 and before I served the Notice of Negotiation?
+**2. My contract was terminated by the Other Party on or after 2 November 2020 and before I served the Notice of Negotiation.
 How do I apply for relief?**

-The process above applies in the same manner for contracts which were terminated on or after 2 November 2020 and before the Notice of Negotiation has been served, except that the date of termination would be the date in which your contract was terminated by the Other Party.
+The process above applies in the same manner for contracts which were terminated on or after 2 November 2020 and before the Notice of Negotiation has been served, except that the date of termination would be the date on which your contract was terminated by the Other Party.

 **3. What if the Other Party terminates my contract after I serve the Notice of Negotiation?**